eliasvasylenko/calipto-docs/text.rst

 - *Representation* - The s-expressions which represent strings and characters at runtime.
 Every string must be encodable in Unicode, and all Unicode text must be representable as a string.

 - *Layout* - A scheme for storing a representation in computer memory.
-A typical implementation may choose to lay out strings according to a standard encoding such as UTF-8 or UTF-32, but this is not a requirement as the choice should not be visible to user code.
+A typical compiler or runtime implementation may choose to lay out strings according to a standard encoding such as UTF-8 or UTF-32, but this is not a requirement as the choice should not be visible to user code.

 Literals
 --------